State Farm vs GEICO vs Allstate vs Progressive vs Farmers: Which is the Best Insurer For You?

 Farmers sells car insurance through its network of agents and its online portal.
 It offers a bit of both when it comes to price and service.
 It's not the most expensive, and not the cheapest, but it does come with a fairly strong service record.
 Farmers ranks both second for the claims process and the shopping experience when we compared them to the other four major carriers.

 Unlike the other companies as well, Farmers has "Incident Forgiveness".
 While everyone of the Big Five has "Accident Forgiveness", Farmers also forgives minor incidents such as a speeding ticket, which we have found can lead to a big spike in yearly rates.
 Getting incident forgiveness is a bit easier than accident forgiveness as well, which takes three years of clean driving.
-Upon your first policy renewal with Farmers, you automatically get incident forgiveness; so if you get caught for speeding, you can breath a little easier.
+Upon your first policy renewal with Farmers, you automatically get incident forgiveness; so if you get caught for speeding, you can breathe a little easier.
 Unfortunately though, not every state has the discount.